 It’s all set in one room, and shot in a boxy almost-TV format, but Wollen makes an effort to stop things getting too stagey – the camera starts each scene from a different position, the visual suggesting other changes.
 And the lighting is gorgeously done, washes of complementary colour laid on by the obviously talented Polish cinematographer Witold Stok.

 Even so, staginess persists.
 Or a mannered style, if you prefer.
 Considered thoughts are expressed in proper sentences and Paterson and Swinton never speak over each other.
 No one says “er”.
 It is a demonstration of the play (which is what it is) as a vehicle for ideas rather than as excitement or entertainment.
-This was the 1980s and though the avant garde was dead, its influence persisted.
+This was the 1980s and though the avant garde was dead, its influence persisted as a postmodern chimera.